 That’s not to say it was a big lake, though.
-The final two altiplanic lagoons were the only two with distinct boundaries, fully visible when you’re looking at it in person.
+The final two altiplanic lagoons were the only two on the tour that you could see the whole of, when you’re looking at it in person.

 At >4000m ASL, its entire surroundings were almost completely bare.
 But astonishingly, there was life up here, and I don’t mean the grass clumps.
 A tiny bird flitted about on the ground amongst the rocks and onto the path.

 You can get altitude sickness in the altiplano